Altium 365 작업 공간에서 콘텐츠 구조 및 접근 관리하기

 Project Creation Without Folder Write Access

 When a user without write access to the Projects folder (or some other folder that has been specified as the default storage location) performs a project Create or Upload, the system will automatically create a user-specific Personal Folder structure for storing the new project.
 This appears as a top-level folder based on the member’s email address, with a My Projects sub-folder that stores that user’s projects.
-The folder structure/hierarchy is available only to the signed-in user (and administrators) and is not visible to other users.
+The folder structure/hierarchy is owned by and available to the signed-in user only (and administrators), and is not visible to other users.

 Downloading an Item Revision